 Workers may be subject to mandatory reporting obligations relevant to their role or profession.
 There is mandatory reporting set out in our Child Safeguarding Statement.
 Such reports may or may not amount to protected disclosures under the Protected Disclosures Act depending on whether the requirements of the Act are met.
 Legislation other than and in addition to the Protected Disclosures Act may provide for making reports.
-Workers should ensure that they are aware of what protections, if any, such other legislation and/or the Protected Disclosures Act makes available to them and seek legal advice if necessary.
+Workers should ensure that they are aware of what protections, if any, such other legislation and/or the Protected Disclosures Act makes available to them and such other legislation and/or the Protected Disclosures Act makes available to them and seek legal advice if necessary.